 Choose two alternative story forms and complete them for your topic.
 If you do not have enough information for two without becoming redundant, you need to gather more information.
 The goal here is to provide the most interesting information you can, given the options.

-You must do original work on these — that means not copying tables or graphics from a previously published piece or relying too much on a single source.
+You must do original work on these — that means not copying/recreating content (e.g. tables/graphics/timelines) from a previously published piece or relying too much on a single source.